nikhuber/php-rest-service/README.md

 This is a project you can use as a template to create and run a new service written in PHP.

+## Executing the sample service API

 To execute the sample service, perform the following steps:
 1. Clone the project
-2. Copy the `.env.dist` files (project root and `/ticketshop`) to `.env` and adjust them
+2. Install dependencies: `./initProject.sh ticketshop`
+3. Adjust the `.env` files (in the project root an in `ticketshop/`) to your needs.
+Especially, in `ticketshop/.env`you need to specify `db` as the hostname in the database URL string.
-3. Build the docker containers: `docker-compose build`
+4. Build the docker containers: `docker-compose build`
-4. Create the schema: `docker-compose exec php bin/console doctrine:schema:create`
 5. Run the service: `docker-compose up -d`
+6. Create the schema: `docker-compose exec php bin/console doctrine:schema:create`

+After these steps, you should be able to access the ticketshop API at `http://localhost:8080/api`

+## Implement your own API web service

-If you want to create your own API web service, after cloning the project, to the following:
+If you want to create your own API web service, do the following:

+1. Clone the project
-* execute the init-script in the root folder and pass it the service name, e.g. `./initProject.sh ticketshop`.
+2. Execute the init-script in the root folder and pass it the service name, e.g. `./initProject.sh yourname`.
-* Don't forget to check and adjust your env-files.
+3. Check and adjust your env-files in the project root and in the app folder (`./yourname`).
-* Declare your entities and implement your business logic
+4. Declare your entities and [implement your business logic](https://api-platform.com/docs/distribution#bringing-your-own-model).

-Now you should be able to access the service API at `http://localhost:8080/api`

 ## Custom Namespace